top of page

 The principles that form the basis of a minimalist training regimen revolve around precision over absolute training volume, focusing on performing fewer movements with exceptional proficiency.
 Applying the concept of minimal effective dose, this approach has some amazing benefits:

-By focusing on building a regimen around core movements that provide the most benefits for time spent, we ensure muscle growth with the minimum effective dose.
 Maintaining and ultimately increasing lean muscle mass and decreasing body fat (or at least mitigating an increasing percentage of body fat) are critical as we age.
 Minimalist training is the way forward.

 "Simplicity is the ultimate sophistication." - Steve Jobs